mia-platform/documentation/docs/release_notes/platform_5-7-0_releasenotes.md

 ## Fixed

 * **CMS**
-  Now the 'export' functionality allows you to **download all the records**: there is no limitation to the number of records to download.
-Moreover, cms-site has been updated to version 9.8.1 and cms-backend to version 3.0.0.

-* **CMS**
   **Logout from CMS is fixed** and returns a feedback in case of error.
 Moreover, v1-adapter has been updated to version 2.4.0.

 * **Restyling** of the padding between the Search bar and first input selected in each section of Design area.